Moduli space of meromorphic differentials with marked horizontal separatrices: Some elementary moves

 \subsection{Connected sums}

 Let $S, S'$ be translation surfaces.
 Let $N\in S$, be a singularity of degree $n\geq 0$ and let $N'\in S'$ be a singularity of degree $n'=-2-n<0$.
 We assume that $N'$ has zero residue.
 A pointed neighborhood $V\backslash\{N'\}$ of $N'$ is isometric to the complement of a metric disk centered in 0, in the cone defined by the form $z^{-2-n'}dz=z^{n}dz$.
-Hence, after scaling (shrinking) appropriately the surface $S'$ so that this metric disk is isometric (as a translation surface) to a neighborhood $U$ of $P$, we can glue together $S\backslash U$ and $S'\backslash V$ along their boundary to get a translation surface.
+Hence, after scaling (shrinking) appropriately the surface $S'$ so that this metric disk is isometric (as a translation surface) to a neighborhood $U$ of $N$, we can glue together $S\backslash U$ and $S'\backslash V$ along their boundaries to get a translation surface.
 This surgery is a flat version of the topological connected sum of two surfaces.
 If $n\leq -2$, $n'\geq 0$, the construction is the same by reversing the roles of $S,S'$.
-If $n=-1$, then $n'=-1$, we must assume that the two simple poles have opposite residues, and the construction is easy.
+If $n=-1$, then $n'=-1$, we must assume that the two simple poles have opposite residues, we obtain two half infinite cylinders with isometric waist curves.
+Cutting and pasting along such waist curves gives the required surface.

 We are interested in some particular cases for $S'$, where it generalizes the two surgeries introduced by Kontsevich and Zorich in \cite{KoZo}, \emph{breaking up a singularity} and \emph{bubbling a handle}.